AndrewRose/Grease/README.md

 Grease
 ======

-PHP editor written in PHP using wxPHP .. still early days and only tested under Archlinux.
+PHP editor written in PHP with remote debugger and plugin API.

 ![Screenshot](http://wxphp.org/images/static/application-grease-archlinux5.png)

 To get up and running under Archlinux, install [yaourt](http://wiki.archlinux.org/index.php/yaourt) and then install the [wxPHP](http://wxphp.org/) environment and Grease with ```yaourt -S grease```

 The debugging proxy xdebugd.php is started automatically by Grease.
-Configure your PHP xdebug extension to:
+Configure your PHP xdebug extension to, for example:

 ```
 xdebug.remote_enable=on